-Burmese star tortoise eating dandelions.
+A pretty Burmese star tortoise eating dandelions in her outdoor enclosure.

-Burmese star is critically endangered and one of the rarest tortoises in the world.
+The Burmese star is critically endangered and it is one of the rarest tortoises in the world.
 Natural populations are declining severely due to habitat loss and illegal collecting for pet trade, Asian medicine, and food markets.
 According to the Turtle Survival Alliance, the Burmese star tortoise was already functionally extinct in nature by mid-2000's.
 For example, at the Minzontaung Wildlife Sanctuary, only one Burmese star tortoise was found in a 2008 survey.

 But there is hope.
 Wildlife sanctuaries in Myanmar are now breeding Burmese star tortoises in large numbers in their assurance colonies and reintroducing head started tortoises back to the wild.
 In addition, assurance colonies recently started a new program to translocate their eggs to the wild.
 Eggs are reburied in the sanctuaries and babies will start their lives in the wild on their own.
 So far, hatch rate has been about 50%.